HR-VILAGE-3K3M: A Human Respiratory Viral Immunization Longitudinal Gene Expression Dataset for Systems Immunity: Technical Validation

 In this analysis, we investigated immune cell-type dynamics using paired bulk RNA-seq and scRNA-seq data from SARS-CoV-2 vaccine studies, with PBMCs samples collected from the same subjects on Day 1 and Day 7 from datasets GSE201533 and GSE201534.

-For the single-cell data, since the original study lacked curated cell type annotations, we utilized two automated annotation methods, \texttt{SingleR} (a reference-based approach, \cite{aran2019reference} and \texttt{GPTCelltype} (a language-model-based approach, \cite{hou2024gptcelltype}.
+For the single-cell data, since the original study lacked curated cell type annotations, we utilized two automated annotation methods, \texttt{SingleR} (a reference-based approach, \citep{aran2019reference} and \texttt{GPTCelltype} (a language-model-based approach, \citep{hou2024gptcelltype}.
 Upon comparison, we observed that \texttt{SingleR} frequently produced rare or biologically implausible annotations, often assigning cell types with fewer than 100 cells or labels not typically present in PBMCs.
 Therefore, we supplemented and refined the annotation using GPTCelltype results to ensure biological consistency.
-Further details about the single-cell annotation process are provided in the \cref{app:sc}.
 The final annotation revealed that T cells comprised the dominant immune population (over 50\%) at both time points, followed by Natural Killer (NK) cells and B cells (15–20\% each).
 Monocytes were detected at lower proportions (Figure \ref{fig:sc}a).

 For the bulk data, we applied the xCell~\citep{aran2017xcell} algorithm to estimate enrichment scores for major immune cell types, including B cells, T cells, monocytes, and natural killer cells.
 Enrichment scores were computed by aggregating xCell subtype scores into cell type level, followed by averaging across samples for each time point.
 Unlike scRNA-seq-based proportions, xCell scores from bulk RNA-seq reflect both immune cell-type abundance and transcriptional activity, as the algorithm infers enrichment scores based on predefined gene signatures that capture cell-type-specific expression patterns.
 Importantly, xCell scores are not compositional and are not constrained to sum to one as they are influenced not only by cell frequency but also by the activation state of the cell populations.
-See the appendix for details on the xCell method (\cref{app:xCell}).

 Comparison between the two modalities reveals consistent temporal trends (Figure~\ref{fig:sc}b--c).
 Both scRNA-seq–derived cell proportions and xCell enrichment scores indicate an increase in B cells from Day~1 to Day~7, alongside a decrease in monocytes and NK cells.
 In contrast, T cell levels remain relatively stable across timepoints in the scRNA-seq data, while a modest decline in xCell scores may reflect reduced transcriptional activity or shifts in T cell activation states rather than changes in abundance.